redstrate/Kawari/README.md

 * **NOT** for creating bots, packet modifications or doing anything on the retail servers.

 For more information, see our [Acceptable Usage](https://docs.xiv.zone/kawari/acceptable_usage.html) document.

-## Supported Game Version

-Kawari currently supports patch **7.35h1** (2025.10.13.0000.0000) Previously supported patches are provided as tags (e.g. `2025.02.27.0000.0000`.)
-These may not function or build correctly, these tags are more like historical markers.

-Only the Global region is supported.
-Only the Windows client is supported.
-Support for other regions and clients are out of scope of this project.

-## Running

-Kawari is designed to be easy to run.
-A guide to running Kawari can be followed [here](https://docs.xiv.zone/kawari/setup/overview.html).

-## Contributing

-Pull requests for new scripts, features, patch updates, and documentation are welcome.
-A guide for contributing and updating Kawari can be found [here](https://docs.xiv.zone/kawari/contributing.html).

-For informal development discussion outside of GitHub, join the [Kawari Dev Chat](https://matrix.to/#/#kawari-welcome:pyra.sh).

 ## Credits & Thank You